What Are Assets And What Are Liabilities?

 - Currency assets like gold, silver, and cash

 Given that we are moving to a digital world, there is no benefit in sticking to only physical assets.
 It might feel more comfortable, but you would not be sufficiently diversified without adding paper assets to the mix.
+For every best physical asset, there is a corresponding digital asset available.
+For example, art is now fractionalized and you can share in the investment growth of artists such as Banksy or Picasso by investing in the paintings via Yieldstreet.

 What Liabilities Should One Avoid?